Sleep Study

 • Sleep efficiency.
 The ratio of the total time asleep to the total time in bed.

-You may also have the following tests.
+You may also have these tests below.
 They are done during the day in the sleep lab instead of overnight.

-• Multiple sleep latency tests (MSLT) measure how long it takes to fall asleep.
+• Multiple sleep latency tests (MSLTs).
+These measure how long it takes to fall asleep.

-• Multiple wake tests (MWT) measure whether you can stay awake during specified times.
+• Multiple wake tests (MWTs).
+These measure if you can stay awake during specified times.

 Why might I need a sleep study?